Outer-Wilds-New-Horizons/new-horizons/README.md

 - "axialTilt" : (decimal number)
 - "siderealPeriod" : (decimal number)
 - "isTidallyLocked" : (true/false)
-- "showOrbitLine" : (true/false) Refering to the orbit line in the map screen.
+- "showOrbitLine" : (true/false) Referring to the orbit line in the map screen.
 - "isStatic" : (true/false) Set to true to have the body not move at all.
 Good for when placing stars.
-- "tint" : (colour) The colo9ur of the orbit line in the map view.
+- "tint" : (colour) The colour of the orbit line in the map view.

 ### Atmosphere